stevana/coverage-driven-pbt/README.md

 polynomial one, by building on previous test runs' successes in increasing the coverage.

-The solution does change the QuickCheck API slightly by requring a property on a list of `a`, rather than merely `a`, so it's not suitable for all properties.
+The solution does change the QuickCheck API slightly by requiring a property on a list of `a`, rather than merely `a`, so it's not suitable for all properties.
 I think this limitation isn't so important, because going further I'd like to apply coverage-guidance to testing stateful systems.
 When testing stateful systems, which I've written about [here](https://stevana.github.io/the_sad_state_of_property-based_testing_libraries.html), one always generates a list of commands anyway, so the limitation doesn't matter.